How to Paint Behind a Radiator, Into Tight Gaps, or Behind Pipes

 How to Paint Behind a Radiator

 To create a professional finish, paint should be put on the wall behind the radiators, pipes and other obstructions, but it isn't easy to do well using the conventional paint brushes or rollers.
 There are some thin rollers and some angled brushes on the market, but sometimes these are not small enough, or they don't have a long enough handle.
 And if you need the tool for just one job, you don't want to spend the money buying something special.

 To get around the problem of how to paint behind a radiator without taking it off the wall, I make a simple, free tool each time which does the job really well.
 It takes minutes to put together and is perfect for the job.

-1 - You need a length of wood which is left over from another job, something narrow and slightly flexible.
+- You need a length of wood which is left over from another job, something narrow and slightly flexible.
 I use the same pieces of dowling each time so I make sure I keep hold of it, and this piece of wood is also useful for stirring the paint too.
 You could use a bamboo cane, floor edging, trim, beading or battening - it just needs to be slim enough to easily slide between gaps.
-Have a look around the workshop, garage or shed for the right length and shape, but if you don't have anything, purchasing a piece of edging or dowling is very cheap - you don't need anything fancy and could even check the bargain bin for a damaged piece.
+It could even be an old-fashioned wooden ruler if you have one long enough for your particular task.
+Have a look around the workshop, garage or shed for the right length and shape, but if you don't have anything, purchase a cheap piece of edging or dowling - you don't need anything fancy and could even check the bargain bin for a damaged piece.

 - You need a regular stapler which opens wide and four or five staples.

 - A pair of scissors.